a-troncoso/filtros-react/README.md

-React filters y use Grapthql
+React filters y use Graphql
 =========================

 ## Installation of dependencies